HollowMan6/Wechat-Timed-Message/README.md

 ## CronTab

 *PS:* If you want to use crontab on your own Linux server to execute the send message, I recommend using [docker](#docker), otherwise please clone this repository and after installing relevant Python dependencies, adapt the path of the python program in [entrypoint.sh](entrypoint.sh).
 Set the Actions Aecrets name and value mentioned above as the environment variable respectively (In addition, add a DELAYS as the waiting time, and the value is the same requirement as that in step 6 of [usage](#usage)) to run.
+Here, for the convenience of use, I made a [install and configure shell script](install.sh). you can run the script directly, and then the program will run and schedule in the background after inputting relevant information.

 You can also set the Actions Secrets name and value mentioned above as the environment variable respectively, in addition, add a DELAYS as the waiting time, and the value is the same requirement as that in step 6 of [usage](#usage), and add a CRONEXP as the schedule time, the value being the cron expression.
 Finally run `python clock.py` in the background.